 Lower the costs of surface treatment processes while increasing throughput.

-This project aims to demonstrate that robotic surface rolling processes can be as effective and precise as a traditional CNC machine while significantly reducing the cost of the process and improving flexibility.
+This project aimed to demonstrate that robotic surface rolling processes can be as effective and precise as a traditional CNC machine while significantly reducing the cost of the process and improving flexibility.
 The project includes:

 - Development of software/algorithm to improve positional accuracy of industrial robots by accounting for the nonlinear dynamics and deadtime lag